 Our guidance is about income-based or income-contingent loans, which were first introduced in the autumn of 1998 and are repaid via the tax system.

 We do not look at the ‘mortgage-style loans’ in place up to autumn 1998, because the repayments for those work differently.
-If you think yours is a mortgage-style loan, take a look at the Student Loans Company's repayment website.
+If you think yours is a mortgage-style loan, take a look at the Student Loans Company’s repayment website (which was archived in 2019).

 There are five main types of income-contingent loans, which are referred to as ‘Plan 1’, ‘Plan 2’, postgraduate, ‘Plan 4’ and 'Plan 5' loans.
 Which one(s) you have depends on what type of course you are on, when you took out the loan and which part of the UK you studied in – England, Northern Ireland, Scotland or Wales.
 It is possible to have more than one type of loan if you have been on more than one course.
 You should contact the Student Loans Company (SLC) if you are unsure which type(s) of loan you have.

 Plan 1 loans generally include:

 - loans for Scottish (up to April 2021) and Northern Irish undergraduates and postgraduates

 - loans for English and Welsh undergraduates if you started your course before 1 September 2012

 Plan 2 loans generally include:

-- loans for English and Welsh undergraduates if you started your course on or after 1 September 2012
+- loans for Welsh undergraduates if you started your course on or after 1 September 2012

 - Advanced Learner Loans from 1 August 2013 to 31 July 2023

-Since April 2019 repayments started for postgraduate loans for English and Welsh students.
-The way repayments are calculated for these postgraduate loans is different to repayments for Plan 1 and Plan 2 loans and we explain more about this further in our postgraduate loans page.
+- loans for English and Welsh postgraduate students where repayments started after April 2019.
+The way repayments are calculated for these postgraduate loans is different to repayments for Plan 1, Plan 2 and Plan 4 loans and we explain more about this in our postgraduate loans page.